 Best Frying Pan: De Buyer Mineral B 12.5-Inch Frying Pan

 This carbon steel pan is designed using quality components to create a frying pan that will be appreciated and used for generations to come.
-It’s a pan that’s oven safe up to 20-minutes at 400-degrees Fahrenheit and can be used to make a variety of dishes.
-It can be used to sear steaks, make omelets, saute sauces or for any other purposes the consumer can think to use it for.
-It’s designed in such a way that it’s carbon steel exterior evenly distributes heat, regardless of whether the pan is used on gas ranges or electric ranges.
-This even heating prevents hot spots from developing; Hot spots that can cause one part of the food to remain undercooking while another part remains undercooked.
+It’s oven safe for up to 20-minutes at 400-degrees Fahrenheit and can be used to make a variety of dishes.
+The carbon steel exterior evenly distributes heat, regardless of whether you’re using a gas or electric range.

 Best Skillet: Lodge 15-Inch Carbon Steel Skillet